benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 ![job monitoring diagram](/images/pipeline-processing/images/job-breakup-monitoring.png)

-This diagram tries to communicate 3 not critical, but rather nice features I encountered that do not fit easily into the pipeline processing concept effectively:
+This diagram tries to communicate two important features I encountered that do not fit easily into the pipeline processing concept effectively because they require tracking state across pipeline steps:

-1. Effective data parallelism across small chunks of work. (regular data parallelism frameworks, like the standard library's `multiprocessing.Pool` can be nested within pipeline steps to do this, but only if you are willing to deal with the latency overhead of batching, or the complexities of pipelined work within a single worker, which defeats the whole point of the framework).
+1. Chunking bigger parts of work into smaller ones for consistent pipelining performance across a wide range of input sizes.
-2. Un-retryable errors properly updating the database and notifying the command that it failed.
-(The distributed queue system has its own retry policy, but it has huge overhead if every failure has to retry many times)
+2. Short-circuiting on errors
-3. Logs being collected across all pipeline steps and uploaded per job, rather than a stream of all jobs.
+2. Job-specific log-capture/occasional log uploading.

 All three are great examples of real-world complexities that come up all the time and cause consternation and concern when trying to adopt this sort of framework in a team environment in the real world.